gcallah/BookReviews/musa.md

 So, could these racial discrepancies between black and whites perhaps not be fully explained by the fact that 200 years ago, 100% of elite families in the US were white, and 0% were black.
 And since elite status tends to persist over many generations, it is no surprise that today, a much larger proportion of the elite are white than are black.

-Why is it "white supremacy" rather than "elite supremacy"?
-(Sam Kriss)
+Why call the discrepencies we see today "white supremacy," rather than "elite supremacy"?

-The current economic system needs an underclass, and the urban black poor fill that role well.
-But so do the rural white poor.
-And "the system" would be "happy" with any group that could fill that role.

 AG also periodically uses the slur terms "homophobe" and "transphobe."
-These are not serious terms of analysis, and do not belong in a book of this quality.
+These are not serious elements of social analysis, and do not belong in a book of this quality.
 We can find objections to homosexuality in the words of Buddha, Plato, St. Paul, Mohammed, Aquinas, and many other serious thinkers: it is absurd to chalk these cases up to a common phobia they all had.
 What's more, the people who use these terms do not actually treat their targets as having a phobia:
-We do not morally condemn claustrophobics, but the people who use homophobic and transphobic certainly do mean to condemn those they label.
-These terms are attempts to have one's cake and eat it: We do not need to seriously consider any of the aforementioned thinkers cases against homosexuality: no, they were suffering from a phobia.
+We do not morally condemn claustrophobics, but the people who use 'homophobic' and 'transphobic' certainly do mean to condemn those they label.
+These terms are attempts to have one's cake and eat it too: We do not need to seriously consider any of the aforementioned thinkers opinions on homosexuality: no, they were suffering from a phobia.
 But at the same time we can still morally condemn them, because somehow this phobia is not a mental affliction they suffer from but a deliberate choice on their part.